What Is Integrated Logistics? A Helpful Explanation

 In short, it’s about creating one coordinated logistics brain rather than many disconnected hands.

-Key Components of Integrated Logistics
+How Does Key Components of Integrated Logistics Impact Your Strategy?

 1. Procurement Coordination